 Individualized Family Service Plan (IFSP) – A written plan for providing early intervention services to an eligible individual and to the individual’s family.

-Least Restrictive Environment (LRE) – A federal mandate that to the maximum extent appropriate, children with disabilities be educated with children who are not disabled.
+Least Restrictive Environment (LRE) – A federal mandate that to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are nondisabled.

 Modification – Changes in curriculum or instruction that substantially change the requirements of the class or substantially alter the content standards or benchmarks.